Welfare and advice

 The centre is staffed with provisional advisors working alongside members of the Students’ Union Executive Committee.

 Manchester Nightline is a listening and information telephone service operated by students, for students.
 Students who volunteer as advisers undergo a comprehensive training programme covering all the skills needed to work there.

 It offers support for students every night during term time, from 8pm to 8am.

 We urge all new students upon arrival in Manchester to register with a GP and dentist close to their accommodation.
 Staff within our Accommodation Office, the Students’ Union, or Student Occupational Health will be able to advise students of their nearest GP.
-Information about finding a GP is also provided to students as part of their pre-arrival information and our Start of Year Fair.
+Information about finding a GP is also provided to students as part of their pre-arrival information and our Welcome Week Fair.